This iOS 13.4 Feature Hints at a Future Portless iPhone - The Mac Observer

-A feature found in the latest beta release of iOS 13.4 seems to me that it hints at a future iPhone without a Lightning port.
+A feature found in the latest beta release of iOS 13.4 seems to me that it hints at a future iPhone without a Lightning port: OS Recovery.

 Data Recovery

 In roughly the past six months or so, I’ve been hearing more than one rumor that someday we could get an iPhone that doesn’t have a Lightning port.
 This of course contrasts with another rumor that iPhones could move to a USB-C port.
-But a feature that 9to5Mac found in the latest beta of iOS 13.4 makes me think of a port-less iPhone.
+But a feature that 9to5Mac found in the latest beta of iOS 13.4 makes me think of a portless iPhone.

 It’s possible that Apple could bring data recovery over the internet to the iPhone.
 Maybe the iPad, too.
 It would let people restore iOS wirelessly over the internet, instead of plugging it into a Mac or PC.
 They mention the phrase “OS Recovery” and it sounds like it would work in the same way as Internet Recovery on macOS.

-As far as I know, restoring a device is one of the obstacles to a completely port-less, wireless iPhone.
+As far as I know, restoring a device is one of the obstacles to a completely portless, wireless iPhone.
 They can be charged wirelessly, you can share data wirelessly with AirDrop, and of course data can be synced and backed up via iCloud.
 But software recovery has always required you to plug your iPhone or iPad into your Mac/PC.

 Portless

-As I mentioned in my iPhone 12 rumor roundup, if Apple does plan to introduce a port-less iPhone in the future, it makes more sense to skip USB-C and go straight to port-less, if USB-C was even ever in the plan as rumors suggest.
+As I mentioned in my iPhone 12 rumor roundup, if Apple does plan to introduce a portless iPhone in the future, it makes more sense to skip USB-C and go straight to portless, if USB-C was even ever in the plan to begin with.
 Going from the old 30-pin connector to Lightning meant that both users and companies had to buy/make new cables and accessories.
 Apple should just skip USB-C and eliminate another painful transition.

 I also think Apple will introduce a portless iPhone one model at a time.
 The company has already been releasing multiple models with the iPhone 11, iPhone 11 Pro, and iPhone 11 Max.
 Remove the port form one iPhone first so that people can voluntarily choose to forgo a port, then gradually remove the port from the other models.
 We don’t want to remove it without warning like the headphone jack.